nataliiasolomchak21/codeasy-quiz/README.md

 ![Oppo A12](README-images/oppo-a-twelve.jpg)
 </details><br/>

-There is no issues with the screen on this device, however the quiz elements are too big for this screen whixh means they are not responsive enough
+There is no issues with the screen on this device, however the quiz elements are too big for this screen which means they are not responsive enough

 * Samsung Galaxy S8+
 * iPad